Doctor of Physical Therapy (DPT)

 Overview

-The Doctor of Physical Therapy (DPT) program consists of a three-year, entry-level professional graduate program that prepares students to be eligible for licensure and entry into contemporary physical therapy practice.
+The Doctor of Physical Therapy (DPT) program consists of a two-and-one-half-year, entry-level professional graduate program that prepares students to be eligible for licensure and entry into contemporary physical therapy practice.
 The curriculum emphasizes a problem-solving, evidence-based approach to learning in addition to providing a wide variety of clinical experiences that are integrated throughout the program.
 Our faculty are experts in the areas of manual therapy, orthopedics, biomechanics, research, sports medicine, pediatrics, neuroscience and general physical therapy practice.

 Mission